Franz Brentano (1838-1917)

 To appreciate the large step that Brentano takes here, one must address several much-contested questions about the nature of our self-knowledge (see Soldati 2017).
 To begin with, how does Brentano distinguish between “inner perception” and what he calls “inner observation”?
 One way to do so is to consider the role that attention and memory play in accessing our own mental states.
 Like John Stuart Mill, Brentano argues that attending to one’s current experiences involves the possibility of changing those very experiences.
 Brentano therefore suggests that inner perception involves no act of attention at all, while inner observation requires attending to past experiences as we remember them (see Brentano 1973, p.
 35).

 But Brentano goes further than that.
 According to him, we must not think of inner perception as a separate mental act that accompanies a current experience.
 Instead, we should think of an experience as a complex mental phenomenon that includes a self-directed perception as a necessary part.
 Some scholars have taken this view to imply that inner perception is an infallible source of knowledge for Brentano.
 But this conclusion needs to be drawn with care.
 Take, for instance, a sailor who mistakenly thinks he sees a piece of land on the horizon.
 Inner perception is telling him with self-evidence that he is having a visual experience of a piece of land.
 And yet he is mistaken about what he sees, if he mistakes a cloud, let’s say, for a piece of land.
 Still, Brentano would say that it was not inner perception that misled the sailor, but rather his interpretation of the visual content as of a piece of land.
-Such misinterpretations are errors of judgments, or attentional deficits that happen in observing or attending to the content of our experience.
+Such misinterpretations are errors of judgements, or attentional deficits that happen in observing or attending to the content of our experience.
 In the end, Brentano seems committed to the view that unlike observation, inner perception has no proper content and therefore has nothing it could be wrong about.

 How can Brentano defend this commitment?
 One way to do so would be to appeal to the authority of Aristotle and his view that we are seeing objects, while at the same time experiencing seeing them.
 While Brentano is always happy to follow Aristotle, he also bolsters his view with new arguments.
 In the present case he does so by drawing on the ontology of parts and wholes.
-A common understanding of parts and wholes has it that a whole is constituted by detachable parts, like a heap of corn is constituted by single corns as detachable
+A common understanding of parts and wholes has it that a whole is constituted by detachable parts, like a heap of corn is constituted by single corns as detachable parts.
+But this model does not apply to inner perception, says Brentano.
+A conscious experience is not constituted like a heap of corn: you can’t detach the person who sees something from the subject who innerly perceives the seeing.
+This leads Brentano to the key insight that what appears to us in inner perception is nothing other than the entire mental act that presents itself to us.

 How then does Brentano explain the immediate knowledge we have of our own mental phenomena?
-Having removed any appeal to a faculty of “inner sense,” Brentano ends up with a form of conceptual insight: “Immediate knowledge of our present mental states comes with the insight that we can only conceptually separate what we see, feel, or think from the act of seeing, feeling or thinking.”
+Having removed any appeal to a faculty of inner sense, Brentano ends up with a form of conceptual insight that could be summarized in the following way: Immediate knowledge of our present mental states comes with the insight that we can only conceptually separate what we see, feel, or think from the act of seeing, feeling or thinking.
 Such immediate knowledge becomes impossible when we consider the life of other people.
 In this case we are restricted to a form of “indirect knowledge” of their feelings and thoughts by listening to what they say or observing their behavior.
 This indirectness implies that we may only be certain that the other person feels or thinks something, without knowing what exactly it is that they feel or think.
 Here we are not just dealing with conceptual differences, but with a real difference between our own experiences and the mental phenomena we discover in the minds of others.

 But are we able to “read” the minds of other people?
 In book II of his Psychology from an Empirical Standpoint, Brentano argues that psychology could not acquire the status of a proper science merely on the basis of the data of inner perception.
 We need to make sure that our conception of the mind is not biased by our own experiences.
 The data that help us to guard against such an egocentric bias include (a) biological facts and the behavior of others indicating, for example, that they feel hunger or thirst like we do, (b) the mutual understanding of communicative acts such as gestures or linguistic behavior, as well as (c) the recognition of behavior as voluntary actions performed with certain intentions.